A Rough Guide to Montenegro: Things to Do in Kotor Old Town

 The UNESCO Heritage site of Kotor sits under the mountainous scenery of the coastline of Montenegro.
 In fact the whole bay area basks in this international accolade and you will realise why if you climb St John's hill above.

-The waterway into Kotor is a narrow entrance enclosed by the spectacular mountains around.
+The waterway into the town is a narrow entrance enclosed by the spectacular mountains around.
 It's the perfect arrival point for millionaires yachts or the many cruiseships that regularly disgorge curious visitors during the summer months.

 You could call it a canyon, you could call it a fjord but whatever vernacular you chose there's no denying that it's a breathtaking landscape.
 It's also typical of the Montenegrin coastline which twists and turns alongside the Adriatic Sea offering many visual treats and surprises as you travel its length.